-With either wrapping solution, pay special attention to any compilation warnings that may signal issues that could prevent the plain Prolog code of working as-is when wrapped by an object.
-Often any required changes are straight-forward (e.g. adding use_module/2 directives for called module library predicates).
+With either wrapping solution, pay special attention to any compilation warnings that may signal issues that could prevent the plain Prolog code from working as-is when wrapped by an object.
+Often any required changes are straightforward (e.g., adding use_module/2 directives for called module library predicates).